torch2424/picoDeploy/README.md

 For development, `npm run ionic:serve` will provide as a great place to test your carts, or any changes you make to the project.
 It offers livereloading for the project.
 However, for cart or config changes, this command will have to be re-run.

 Simply running `npm run ionic:build` should give you a good desktop build.
 The built website should be located in the `www/` folder.
 Which can then be opened directly from your web browser, or uploaded to a site like [itch.io](https://itch.io/).
-I haven't personally tested this, but it should all work *in theory*.
+I haven't personally tested this, but it should all work *in theory* 🤔.
+Please run at your own discretion.

 # Building and Deploying for Desktop